 On completion, our First Street site achieved BREEAM (Building Research Establishment Environmental Assessment) Very Good, which is a significant achievement for a complex new building containing many spaces with multiple functions.
 As a cultural asset to the city and the region, we meet and aim to exceed all relevant regulatory requirements to minimise any adverse environmental effects caused as a result of our activities and organisational practice.

 HOME is funded by Arts Council England – the first arts and cultural funding body in the world to make environmental reporting a requirement for the organisations that it supports.
-We undertake an annual report with Julie’s Bicycle in partnership with ACE, and calculate our carbon footprint through Julie’s Bicycle Creative IG Tools.
-HOME’s carbon footprint from 01 April 2018- 31 March 2019 was calculated at 1773 tonnes CO2e (this figure is not exclusive to energy consumption).
-We are participating in an ACE four year energy reduction programme ‘Spotlight’ which further aligns our partnership with Julie’s Bicycle.
+We undertake an annual report with Julie’s Bicycle in partnership with ACE, and calculate our carbon footprint through Julie’s Bicycle Creative Green Tools.
+HOME’s carbon footprint from 01 April 2019 – 31 March 2020 was calculated at 2,880 tonnes CO2e (this figure is not exclusive to energy consumption).
+We are participants in Spotlight, Arts Council England and Julie’s Bicycle’s four-year energy reduction programme.

 We are committed to continually lowering our carbon emissions and improving on energy saving.
-Our building uses a 100% renewable electricity supplier alongside our Combined Heat and Power Plant (CHP) which helps to reduce our carbon emissions through on-site energy generation and conversion.
+Our building uses a renewable electricity supplier alongside our Combined Heat and Power Plant (CHP) that helps to reduce our carbon emissions through on-site energy generation and conversion.
 The building scored a B-rating for efficiency in the Energy Performance Certificate (EPC) and continues to hold a C-rating for our Display Energy Certificate (DEC).
-The DEC is renewed on an annual basis, allowing HOME to target and demonstrate good energy management to all users and members of the public and the certificate is displayed in our ground floor foyer.
+The DEC is renewed on an annual basis, allowing HOME to demonstrate good energy management to all users and members of the public.
+The certificate is displayed in our ground floor foyer and here.

 Our aim is to be energy efficient.
 We have a Building Management System that assists in the operating of our building, ensuring that it is continually controlled, monitored and adjusted.
 By remotely monitoring energy meters we can record and consider our consumption.
-With real-time regulating of heating and ventilation systems, we minimise waste and run efficiently.
-Our internal booking system ensures that unused spaces within the building do not use power unnecessarily and occupy sensors located back-of-house in restrooms, store rooms and dressing rooms prevent waste consumption.
+With real-time regulating of heating and ventilation systems we run efficiently.
+Our internal booking system ensures that unused spaces within the building do not use power unnecessarily, whilst occupier sensors located back-of-house in restrooms, store rooms and dressing rooms prevent waste consumption.

 The incorporation of glass into our building design ensures that our large public spaces – atriums, event space, restaurant, café and bar – receive plentiful natural lighting, and areas of the building are installed with energy efficient LED lamps.
 Our ground floor seating and second floor terrace allow visitors to enjoy meeting and socialising outdoors when the weather permits.